Diabetic Carrot Cake Recipe – Sugar Control

 • ¼ cup plain Greek yogurt

-• 2 tablespoons stevia or erythritol
+• 2 tablespoons stevia or erythritol sweetener of choice

 • 1 teaspoon vanilla extract